-A graduate student who receives a grade of INC (incomplete coursework) has one year from the time the grade was entered on the transcript to make up the work and have a change of grade submitted by the instructor.
+A graduate student who receives a grade of INC (incomplete coursework) has a maximum of one year from the time the INC was entered on the transcript to collaborate with the instructor and complete the work.
 An INC grade entered in a fall semester, for example, must be completed before the end of the next fall semester.
-INC grades that are not made up within one year remain permanently on the record as INCs.
-They may not be made up at any later date unless the student successfully appeals for permission to do so.
-Permanent incompletes do not count in the Grade Point Average.
-INC grades cannot be made up after the student graduates (see also "Graduation Procedure" in this chapter of the bulletin).
+An INC grade that has not been made up within one year will change to a FIN grade (failure to complete coursework), remains permanently on the record, and counts as an F in computing the Grade Point Average.